All Posts

 sla vs polyjet 3D printing

 There are many 3D printing processes on the market.
-Getting familiar with the nuances of each helps to clarify what you can expect from final prints to ultimately decide which technology is suitable for your particular application.
+Getting familiar with the nuances of each helps to clarify what you can expect from final prints, initial investments, workflows, and speed, so you can select the optimal technology for your application.

-PolyJet belongs to the family of material jetting additive manufacturing processes.
-The technology was developed by Objet, which was later acquired by Stratasys.
-There are other material jetting printers on the market, but under the brand name PolyJet, they are only sold by Stratasys.
+PolyJet 3D printing belongs to the family of material jetting additive manufacturing processes.
+PolyJet technology was developed by Objet, which was later acquired by Stratasys.
+There are other material jetting 3D printers on the market, but under the brand name PolyJet, they are only sold by Stratasys.

 Stratasys Connex 500 polyjet 3D printer

 Stereolithography was the world’s first 3D printing technology, invented in the 1980s, and is still one of the most popular technologies for professionals.
-SLA 3D resin printers use a laser to cure liquid resin into hardened plastic in a process called photopolymerization.
+SLA 3D printers use a light source to cure liquid resin into three-dimensional objects by exposing a vat or tank of resin to a light source, which hardens it.

 White Paper

-Looking for an industrial-quality 3D printer to realize your 3D models in high resolution?
-Download our white paper to learn how SLA printing works and why it's the most popular 3D printing process for creating models with incredible details.
+Looking for a 3D printer to produce high resolution models fast?
+Download our white paper to learn how SLA printing works and why it's the most popular 3D printing process for creating parts with incredible detail, high dimensional accuracy, and superior surface finish.

 Download the White Paper